Ashford Town & Ashford United

 Venue: Essella Park, Ashford

-The second leg of the Final produced another 1-1 draw, this time at Ashford in front of 2430 supporters.
-The Kentish Express reported that everyone of those supporters who turned up on the wet and cold afternoon could not have failed to be impressed with Dover's foward Alan Jones.
+The second leg of the Final produced another 1–1 draw, this time at Ashford in front of 2,430 supporters.
+The Kentish Express reported that everyone of those supporters who turned up on the wet and cold afternoon could not have failed to be impressed with Dover's forward Alan Jones.

-Jones almost scored twice in the first half after given Ashford's centre back John Harris the run around, but was denied by goal-keeper Brian Hall, who had a very good game.
+Jones almost scored twice in the first half after giving Ashford's centre back John Harris the run around, but was denied by goalkeeper Brian Hall, who had a very good game.
 Jones did however score Dover's goal 12 minutes into the second half.
 Ashford equalised from the resulting kick off through their forward Ron Clayton.

 Date: April 23, 1962